trk9001/afterwards/docs/README.md

 Copyright © 2018 trk9001

-This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU General Public License as published by
-the Free Software Foundation, either version 3 of the License, or
-(at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-GNU General Public License for more details.

-You should have received a copy of the GNU General Public License
-along with this program.
-If not, see <https://www.gnu.org/licenses/>.

 ## And btw